Kansas City’s emergency program to house nearly 400 people in hotels will end on July 15th

 “It has been about talking about this community, but not talking with this community,” Coordinator of Logistics and Volunteers Janessa Riehle said.
 “So I think that's the first step because we can't make adequate change if we're talking about a population that we do not identify with.”

-Mayor Quinton Lucas said he planned to meet with representatives from Kansas City’s unhoused community.
-Lucas said while legislative solutions take time, the city continues to work on immediate housing solutions including 200 beds with area non-profits and transitional help so far for 70 families.
+Mayor Quinton Lucas says he plans to meet with representatives from Kansas City’s unhoused community.
+He added that while legislative solutions take time, the city continues to work on immediate housing solutions including 200 beds with area non-profits and transitional help so far for 70 families.

 (0) comments